rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

    following commands:

         Router# copy running-config startup-config
-        [OR]
+        [or]
         Router# write memory
         Router# reload

-Now, you can login with the new password.
+Now, you can log in with the new password.

 ### Recover the Fortigate super admin password

 Before you begin the Fortigate super admin password recovery, connect the PC to the firewall device by using the console port at the back of the unit.

-Connect to the console using a terminal emulator with the specifications shown in the following image:
+Connect to the console by using a terminal emulator with the specifications shown in the following image:

    ![]({% asset_path 2019-02-20-recover-passwords-for-network-devices/Picture3.png %})